 Leads Army S&T efforts in electro-optical and infrared sensors, modeling and simulation, and power and energy.

-The Engineering and Systems Integration (ESI) Directorate is streamlining and synchronizing our lab- and field-based experimentation and life-cycle engineering.
+Engineering and Systems Integration is streamlining and synchronizing our lab- and field-based experimentation and life-cycle engineering.
 This synergy, which runs from basic research through technology maturation and post-production support, provides an improved systems engineering approach to capability development, production and sustainment.
 The directorate will also help to clearly define and shape the way we experiment, collect data and inform stakeholders.
-The combined approach allows stakeholders to make informed decisions that best support Army modernization priorities.
+The combined approach allows stakeholders to make informed decisions that best support Army continuous transformation priorities.

 Lab- and field-based risk reduction as well as prototyping and platform integration.